andreasvirkus/cottage/site/index.md

 Freshly refactored from Metalsmith to Vuepress 🌈

-I'll soon try and write some posts under the [blog](/thoughts/) section.
+I'll Soon™ try and write some posts under the [blog](/thoughts/) section.
 They'll mostly be about small development techniques or explanations of snippets that I often find useful.